syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 }
 ```

-The custom data binding can be performed in the DropDownList component by providing the custom adaptor class and overriding the Read or ReadAsync method of the DataAdaptor abstract class.
+In custom Adaptor, the data binding operation can be performed in the DropDownList component by providing the custom adaptor class and overriding the Read or ReadAsync method of the DataAdaptor abstract class.

 The following sample code demonstrates implementing custom data binding using custom adaptor.